mitre/redhat-jboss-enterprise-application-platform-6.3-stig-baseline/README.md

 InSpec profile to validate the secure configuration of JBOSS Wildfly EAP server, against [DISA](https://iase.disa.mil/stigs/)'s **JBOSS Security Technical Implementation Guide (STIG)**.

 ## Getting Started
-It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.
+It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __SSH__.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__

 Latest versions and installation options are available at the [InSpec](http://inspec.io/) site.

-### Download the repo and configure
+The following inputs must be configured in an inputs file for the profile to run correctly.
+More information about InSpec inputs can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).

+### Configuring the inputs in your inputs.yml file
 ``` bash
 # For an out of the box installation of JBOSS:
 connection: '--connect'